Venice Walking Tour – Traditions, Myths & Lifestyle

-The real Venice experience with a local guide (small group)
+An authentic Venice walking tour with a local guide (small group)

-Let us take you through an interesting walk to discover the most mysterious and unknown places of Venice.
-A true Venetiancertified guide will lead you in this fascinating experience in a 2.15 hours walking tour in a small group.
+Come with Walkabout Tours on our classic Venice Walking Tour.
+Let us take you on an interesting walk of discovery through the most mysterious and unknown places of Venice.
+A true Venetian certified guide will lead you in this fascinating Venice tour, which lasts 2-hours 15-mins and covers a wide range of Venice’s most fascinating sights and sounds.

-Stop by a jewelry laboratory (vetro a lume) where you will see a local artisan making small glass jewels.
+Stop by a jewellery laboratory (vetro a lume) where you will see a local artisan making small glass jewels.

-Reach Rialto Bridge, one of the most popular tourist spots of the city, and discover the old trade center, with its markets where locals still shop.
+Reach Rialto Bridge — one of the most popular tourist spots of the city — and discover the old trade center, with its numerous local markets, where locals still shop today.

 In the front of the Chiesa di San Simeon Piccolo (close to the train station)